danielgolliher/test_website_1/README.markdown

 There's a good review at the end, with a complete glossary of all the terms you encountered.

-# Stuff Not in the Course that's needed to host on GitHub
+# Stuff not in the course that's needed to host on GitHub

 - Knowing how to use GitHub: creating repositories, using GitHub Pages for site hosting
 - Knowing which files to upload to GitHub once you export them from CodePen (you just need the index and style files from the src folder)